-What is it?
+What is an event monitor?

-Why is it used?
+Why is an event monitor used?

 Reveal Loop Recorder

-How does it work?
+How does an event monitor work?

-The nurses and doctors will look at the recording to see if your child is having any kind of abnormal heart rhythm (arrhythmia).
-If there is an arrhythmia.
-They will let you know the results within a day, and sometimes immediately after you call.
+Later, a doctor will look at the recording to see if your child is having any kind of abnormal heart rhythm (arrhythmia).
+If there is an abnormal heart rhythm, we will let you know the results within a day, and sometimes immediately after you call the Heart Center office.

 How long does it take?

 Your child will wear the monitor for up to a month at a time.
 Each month requires the doctor to place a new order, so please contact the Heart Center office (206-987-2015) if you would like to continue the test.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.